Ina20/Cookie-Tool/README.md

 # Cookie-Tool

 A simple webpage with a tool that creates cookies.
-Tool displays a popup that allows the user to choose accepted vendors and save them along with the user's consent to processing of personal data as a cookie.
+Tool displays a popup that allows the user to choose accepted vendors and saves them along with the user's consent to processing of personal data as a cookie.

 ## Setup